utf18/docker-compose-files/README.md

 # docker-compose-files

-some simple compose files for my needs
+compose files for projects and and tinkering